 What is a vision plan?
 A vision plan sets the direction for the future management of an area.
 It describes the character and the overall type of experience a person would expect to find decades from now.
 Vision plans are typically short on specifics but instead provide the conceptual idea of a place to which future planning efforts should align.
 They are not legally binding plans or have specific timelines but rather an expression of the collective voice of those organizations and agencies that develop the vision.
 Being less rigid than typical government planning frameworks allows state and federal agencies to engage as participants rather than drivers of the conversation.

 What comes next?
-Once the vision plan with its goals and recommendations is finished the steering committee will have a list of recommendations and priorities to work from.
+Now that the plan is done the planning team has a list of recommendations and options to consider.
 In some instances, such as restoring an existing trail or parking area the work could be scheduled as long as there is staff and volunteer capacity plus the necessary resources to get the work done.
-Other recommendations such as rerouting a trail would require additional research, planning and analysis to ensure that such a project is properly vetted according to applicable state and federal regulations.
-Some recommendations might take years to become a priority.
-An example might be a recommendation to establish a reservation system for backcountry campsites.
-Such a recommendation might align with the future vision of how the area should be managed, but may not be needed yet.
+Other recommendations such as rerouting a trail or parking area would require additional research, planning and analysis to ensure that such a project is properly vetted according to applicable state and federal regulations.
+Some recommendations might take years or even decades before coming to fruition.
+Some ideas that this planning team considers worth exploring my never come to pass.
+Vision plans are not blueprints and timelines but rather a statement of shared goals and agreement on possible ways those goals might be achieved.